 Redeeming Points (Grade: A-)

 With this card alone, you have the options to redeem points for cash.
-If you or someone in your household has the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Plus, the other redemption options will open up.
+If you or someone in your household has the Chase Sapphire Preferred or Chase Sapphire Reserve the other redemption options will open up.

 Cash – You can redeem your points for cash at one cent per point.

 Travel (w/ premier card) – You get more for your points when you redeem them for travel through the Chase travel center (online or over the phone).
-With the Sapphire Preferred or Ink Plus, the points are worth 1.25 cents each.
+With the Sapphire Preferred, the points are worth 1.25 cents each.
 With the Sapphire Reserve, the points are worth 1.5 cents each.
-This can be a good way to book Disney Vacation Packages or Disney Cruises.

-Transfer (w/ premier card) – The most lucrative option is transferring Chase Ultimate Rewards to one or more of their 11 travel partners.
-The best for Disney travel are generally Hyatt and Southwest, although United and British Airways can be good options as well.
+Transfer (w/ premier card) – The most lucrative option is transferring Chase Ultimate Rewards to one or more of their 13 travel partners.
+The best for Disney travel are generally Hyatt, JetBlue, and Southwest, although United and British Airways can be good options as well.
 Hyatt is probably the most valuable transfer partner at an average value of two cents per point, but having many great options helps you maximize the value because it allows you to choose between several great options.

 Of all the things we’ve discussed in this Chase Ink Cash Review, getting five points per dollar in so many categories and two points per dollar in important categories like gas and dining, are it’s greatest strength.
 Would I get the Chase Ink Cash as my primary credit card?
 Probably not.
 But, using this no annual fee card to complement the Chase Sapphire Preferred is a fantastic option.